Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 #### Customer Demographic
 - Corrected inconsistency in gender column to ensure it only contains 3 enteries; Male, Female and U.
-- Created age column from the DOB column.
+- Calculated age column from the DOB column.
 - Filtered out ages greater than 91.
 - Filtered out blanks in job title column.
 - Deleted default column.